Flows¶

 - Must extend

-BaseTask— the registry validates this at load time. this.options— receives the merged options (task defaults + step overrides).this.ctx— the shared context withbridge(editor WebSocket) andproject(path resolution).this.call(name, opts)— resolve and execute another task by name.
+UeMcpTask— the registry validates this at load time. this.options— receives the merged options (task defaults + step overrides).this.ctx— the shared context, typed for you asFlowContext:bridge(editor WebSocket) andproject(path resolution).UeMcpTaskalso exposes athis.bridgeshortcut.this.call(name, opts)— resolve and execute another task by name.
 The original built-in task is still in the registry even when you override it via YAMLclass_path.this.resolve(name, opts)— likecall()but returns the task instance without running it, in case you need to inspect or configure it first.

 Extending a Bridge Task¶

-If your custom task needs to call the editor, extend BridgeTask:
+If your custom task needs to call the editor, UeMcpTask gives you this.call(...) for task composition and a typed this.bridge for raw bridge methods:

 // tasks/SafeBuild.ts

-import { BaseTask, type TaskResult } from '@db-lyon/flowkit';
+import { UeMcpTask, type TaskResult } from 'ue-mcp/task';

 get taskName() {